HIV/AIDS in South Africa: Awareness campaigns

 The four main HIV/AIDS awareness campaigns in South Africa are Khomanani (funded by the government), LoveLife (primarily privately funded), Soul City (a television drama for adults) and Soul Buddyz (a television series for teenagers).

-Soul City and Soul Buddyz are the most successful campaigns although both campaigns experienced a slight loss of effectiveness between 2005 and 2008.
+Soul City and Soul Buddyz are the most successful campaigns, although both experienced a slight decline in effectiveness between 2005 and 2008.
 Khomanani is the least successful campaign, although its effectiveness has increased by more than 50% between 2005 and 2008.

-The dubious quality of condoms which are distributed is a setback to these efforts.
-In 2007, the government recalled more than 20 million locally manufactured condoms which were defective.
+The dubious quality of the condoms distributed is a setback to these efforts.
+In 2007, the government recalled more than 20 million locally manufactured condoms due to defects.
 Some of the contraceptive devices given away at the ANC's centenary celebrations in 2012 failed a water test conducted by the Treatment Action Campaign.

 Co-infection with tuberculosis

-In 2007, it was estimated that one third of HIV infected people will develop TB (tuberculosis) in their lifetimes.
+In 2007, it was estimated that one-third of HIV infected people would develop TB (tuberculosis) in their lifetimes.
 In 2006, 40% of TB patients were tested for HIV.
 It has been the government policy since 2002 to cross-check all new cases of TB for HIV infection.

-Although STI prevention is part of the government's HIV/AIDS programmes, as is that of most countries, in South Africa HIV/AIDS prevention is done in conjunction with TB prevention.
-Tuberculosis remains the leading cause of death among people living with HIV in South Africa, and most patients who die from HIV-related causes die from TB or similar opportunistic infections.In fact, the Health Department's program of prevention is called the “National HIV and AIDS and TB Programme”.
+Although STI prevention is part of the government's HIV/AIDS programmes, as is that of most countries, in South Africa, HIV/AIDS prevention is done in conjunction with TB prevention.
+Tuberculosis remains the leading cause of death among people living with HIV in South Africa, and most patients who die from HIV-related causes die from TB or similar opportunistic infections.
+In fact, the Health Department's prevention program is called the “National HIV and AIDS and TB Programme”.
 In line with United Nations requirements, South Africa has also drawn up an "HIV & AIDS and STI Strategic Plan".